shcallaway/cardician/README.md

 ## Installation

 1. Clone the repository.
-2. Run `bundle install` in the root directory to install the necessary gems.
+2. Run bundle install in the root directory to install the necessary gems.
 3. Create a .env file with the following API keys:

 * LINKEDIN_ID - Provided upon registering a Linkedin app
 * LINKEDIN_SECRET - Same as above
 * GSHEET_ID - Visible in the Google sheet URL

-4. Optional: Set up a bash alias to invoke Cardian from any directory:
+4. Set up a bash alias to invoke Cardian from any directory:

 ```
 alias cardician=ruby\ /Users/scallaway/Desktop/Cardician/cardician.rb